wp-plugins/watermark-reloaded/readme.txt

 to different image sizes (thumbnail, medium, large, fullsize), positioning it anywhere on the image.

-If you need more watermarking features like image watermark and advanced options for text watermark like (transparent) watermark background, text outline and maybe support for current user variables in text watermark, then please take a look at <a href="http://eappz.eu/en/products/watermark-reloaded-pro/">Watermark RELOADED Pro</a>.
+If you need more watermarking features like image watermark and advanced options for text watermark like (transparent) watermark background, text outline and maybe support for current user variables in text watermark, then you should check out <a href="http://eappz.eu/en/products/watermark-reloaded-pro/">Watermark RELOADED Pro</a>.

 Requirements: